Boen97/BackStore/notes/os/three-easy-pieces/virtualization/2-processes.md

 5. Status
    interfaces to get some status information about a process such as how long it has run for, or what state it is in.

+## Process Creation: A Little More Detail

+> how program are transformed into processes?

+1. the first thing that the OS must do to run a program is to `load` its code and any static data (e.g., initialized variables) into memory, into `the address space of the process`

+programs initially reside on `disk` in some kind of `executable format`

+in early (or simple) operating systems, the loading process is done `eagerly`, all at once before running the program

+modern OSes perform the process `lazily` to truly understand how lazy loading of pieces of code and data works you have to understand the `machinery of paging and swapping` topics when we discuess the virtualization of memory

+for now ,just remmeber

+> the OS must do some work to get the important program bits from disk into memory

+2. allocate memory for the program's `run-time stack or just stack`

+once the code and static data are loaded into memory, there are a few things the OS needs to do before running the process. some memory must be allocated for the program's `run-time stack or just stack` for example, C program use the stack for local variables, function parameters, and return addresses the OS allocates this memory and gives it to the process

+3. the OS may also allocate some memory for the program's `heap` in C programs, the heap is used for explicitly requested dynamically-allocated data the heap is needed for data structures such as linked list, hash tables, trees the heap will be small at first, as the program runs, and requests more memory via `malloc` library API the OS may get involved and allocate more memory to the process to help satisfy such calls

+4. the OS will also do some other initialization tasks, such as `input/output(I/O)` for example, in Unix systems, each process by default has three open `file descriptors` for standard input, output and error;these descriptors let programs easily read input from the terminal and print output to the screen.

+5. start the program running at the entry point, namely `main()`

+by loading the code and static data into memory，by creating and initializing a stack and by doing other work as related to I/O setup, the OS now set the stage for program execution jump to the `main()` routine, the OS transfer control of the CPU to the newly-created process thus the program begins its execution